WillDenby/make-python-faster/src/non_linear_execution/the_global_interpreter_lock.md

 The existence of the GIL has significant implications for developers writing multi-threaded applications in Python:

-1. Concurrency vs. Parallelism: While the GIL allows for concurrency (multiple threads can be created and managed), it does not allow for true parallelism (multiple threads executing simultaneously) in a single Python process.
+1. **Concurrency vs. Parallelism**: While the GIL allows for concurrency (multiple threads can be created and managed), it does not allow for true parallelism (multiple threads executing simultaneously) in a single Python process.
 This means that multi-threaded programs that are CPU-bound may not see a performance improvement; in fact, they might run slower than if they were executed in a single thread due to overhead.
-2. I/O-bound Applications: For I/O-bound applications (waiting for input/output operations to complete), the GIL has less impact.
+2. **I/O-bound Applications**: For I/O-bound applications (waiting for input/output operations to complete), the GIL has less impact.
 The GIL is released while waiting for I/O, allowing other threads to run.
 Therefore, Python's threading module can be an excellent choice for I/O-bound applications.
-3. Alternative Approaches: To achieve true parallelism, Python developers often use multiprocessing instead of multithreading.
-The multiprocessing module creates separate Python processes for each task, each with its own Python interpreter and, by extension, its own GIL.
+3. **Alternative Approaches**: To achieve true parallelism, Python developers often use multiprocessing instead of multithreading.
+The `multiprocessing` module creates separate Python processes for each task, each with its own Python interpreter and, by extension, its own GIL.
 This allows tasks to run in parallel on multiple cores.

 ## Some Examples to Try